SEDV

 PhD (Environmental Design), University of Calgary; BSc Honours (Business Administration), Lebanese University, Beirut, Lebanon

-University of Calgary, Alberta, Canada within the Global Research Initiative in Sustainable Low Carbon Unconventional Resources (GRI).
+Dr. Marwa Hannouf is a Postdoctoral Associate at the School of Architecture, Planning and Landscape (SAPL) at the University of Calgary, Alberta, Canada within the Global Research Initiative in Sustainable Low Carbon Unconventional Resources (GRI).
 She received her PhD in Environmental Design specializing in Energy and Environmental Systems from the University of Calgary in 2018.
 In her PhD, she took her business background to a different level by studying the potential of life cycle sustainability assessment (LCSA) including environmental, economic and social assessment to guide companies’ decision-making in reducing their environmental impacts while achieving sustainability goals.

 Sara